Updated: March 17, 2023

-Almost everyone who has been successful at saving money experience difficulty when it comes to finally starting their investment portfolio.
+Almost everyone successful at saving money experiences difficulty when it comes to finally starting their investment portfolio.

 I know I did.

-There are so many options out there, so many products and investment instruments that you can choose from that it can really be overwhelming.
+There are so many options out there, so many products and investment instruments that you can choose from that it can become overwhelming.

 Where should I invest?
 Which investment will give me the most return?
-Can I afford to risk my money in this product?
+Can I afford to risk my money on this product?

-Those are just some of the questions that nagged me for several days when I was just starting out.
+Those are just some of the questions that nagged me for several days when I was just starting.